 - adjust application server settings e.g. JVM and pass environment variables

 - Restrict IPs on security groups and ACLs

 - By default publicly available

-- AWS Elastic Beanstalk supports IAM, VPC, code is stored in S3
+- AWS Elastic Beanstalk supports IAM, VPC, and code is stored in S3

 - Multiple environments are allowed